uditbaliyan/PYTHON/INTERMEDIATE/54 Hosting python code.md

-PythonAnywhere is an online platform that allows you to run Python code in the cloud without the need for local installation.
+Python Anywhere is an online platform that allows you to run Python code in the cloud without the need for local installation.
 It provides a web-based IDE and hosting environment, making it convenient for running and sharing Python projects.
-Here's how you can host Python code online with PythonAnywhere:
+Here's how you can host Python code online with Python Anywhere:

 ### 1. **Create an Account:**